 If you refused to take a Breathalyzer test, you can request an administrative driver’s license hearing.
 You must act swiftly because you only have 15 days to request the hearing.
 Our firm can represent you in the hearing and help you maintain your driving privileges.
 Drivers under the age of 21 who refuse to take a breath test will have their driver’s license suspended for three years.

-Our Burlington criminal defense attorney successfully challenges Breathalyzer test results in DUI/OUI cases, and we are well-versed in the technical and physiological elements involved in obtaining the test results.
+Our Massachusetts criminal defense attorney successfully challenges Breathalyzer test results in DUI/OUI cases, and we are well-versed in the technical and physiological elements involved in obtaining the test results.
 It is possible to have breath test evidence thrown out and the charges dismissed.
 Our law firm is dedicated to analyzing all available evidence, finding errors and inaccuracies and securing the best possible result on your behalf.

 A few examples include:

 - The breath test machine must be properly calibrated.